Lizzo Claps Back At Body Shamers In TikTok Workout Video

-Lizzo made it clear that she has absolutely no time for body-shamers in a recent workout video that she posted to TikTok.
-The 32-year old “Good as Hell” singer wrote in the caption that the video was a message specifically for fat shamers, who frequently come at her on all of her social media platforms.
+Lizzo made it clear that she has absolutely no time for body shamers in a recent workout video that she posted to TikTok.
+The 32-year-old “Good as Hell” singer wrote in the caption that the video was a message specifically for fat shamers, who frequently come at her on all of her social media platforms.

-The clip was a classic workout montage, in which Lizzo was seen cycling, lifting weights, and jumping rope.
+The clip was a classic workout montage, in which Lizzo was shown cycling, lifting weights, and jumping rope.
 A powerful voiceover accompanied the video, in which Lizzo explained why she works out.
 Hint: it’s got nothing to do with losing weight.

 “Hey.
 So I’ve been working out consistently for the last 5 years, and it may come as a surprise for some of y’all, but I’m not working out to have your ideal body type.
 I’m working out to have my ideal body type,” Lizzo said.
 “I am beautiful, I am strong, I do my job, and I stay on my job.”